Arizona State vs. Arizona NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Arizona State and its opponents have combined to score more than 52 points in four of 10 games this season.
+- Arizona State's games this season have gone over 52.5 points four of 10 times.

-- Arizona's games have gone over 52 points in five of 11 chances this season.
+- Arizona's games have gone over 52.5 points in four of 11 chances this season.

-- The two teams combine to score 46.3 points per game, 5.7 less than the over/under in this contest.
+- The two teams combine to score 46.3 points per game, 6.2 less than the total in this contest.

-- These two squads surrender a combined 52.3 points per game, 0.3 more than this contest's over/under.
+- The 52.3 combined points per game that these two squads have allowed this season are 0.2 fewer than the 52.5 total in this contest.

-- The Sun Devils and their opponents have scored an average of 53.3 points per game in 2021, 1.3 more than Saturday's total.
+- Sun Devils games this season feature an average total of 53.3 points, a number 0.8 points higher than Saturday's over/under.

-- The 52.3 PPG average total in Wildcats games this season is 0.3 points more than this game's over/under.
+- The 52.5 total in this game is 0.2 points higher than the 52.3 average total in Wildcats games this season.

 Arizona State Stats and Trends

+- Arizona State has eclipsed the over/under in 50% of its opportunities this year (five times in 10 games with a set point total).

+- The Sun Devils put up 28.9 points per game, comparable to the 30.8 per contest the Wildcats give up.

-- Arizona State is 3-2 against the spread and 6-0 overall in games when it records more than 30.8 points.
+- When Arizona State records more than 30.8 points, it is 3-2 against the spread and 6-0 overall.

-- Arizona State is 4-4 against the spread and 6-3 overall when the team amasses over 377.7 yards.
+- Arizona State is 4-4 against the spread and 6-3 overall when the team totals over 377.7 yards.

-- The Sun Devils have turned the ball over 15 more times (21 total) than the Wildcats have forced a turnover (6) this season.
+- The Sun Devils have turned the ball over 21 times this season, 15 more turnovers than the Wildcats have forced (6).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.